John-Abbott-College/6P3-Notes/wk10/device-twins.md

 ![](assets/device-twins-query-tool.png)

-For example, to retrieve device twins located in the US and configured to send telemetry less than every minute, use the following query:
+For example, to retrieve device twins located in the US and configured to send telemetry greater than or equal to every minute, use the following query:
 ```sql
 SELECT * FROM devices
   WHERE tags.location.region = 'US'